 5.8.5.3.2 Backboard

 Backboards facilitate extrication of unresponsive victims and immobilization and extrication of a person with a suspected spinal injury.
 Because these backboards are often used in or around the water, their construction should be of materials that can withstand the environment and be easily sanitized/disinfected between uses.
 Backboards must be properly maintained and in good repair.
 For example, a wooden backboard that is worn so the wood is exposed and no longer cleanable.
 In this case, refinishing it with a waterproof finish should again make it cleanable.
 Additionally, the head immobilizer and straps are used for spinal injury management.
 These tools assist in the immobilization of a person on the backboard and should be present during operation.
 When deciding which straps to be included, one should consider how to best immobilize the person to the backboard.
 Common locations for straps are at the upper torso, the hips, and legs.
 The number of backboards available at the aquatic facility should be dependent on the size of the aquatic facility and allow for a quick access to the backboard(s).
-It might be difficult to determine the exact number but the MAHC requires that a backboard reach any area of any zone of surveillance within 2 minutes.
+It might be difficult to determine the exact number, but the MAHC requires that a backboard reach any area of any zone of surveillance within 2 minutes.
 There should not be a delay in care for the person needing to be extricated from the water.

 5.8.5.3.3 Rescue Tube Immediately Available